 A combination of economic and mass allocation is used in this study.
-This approach is consistent with the recommendation by the metals and minerals industry and set out in a peer reviewed article by Sentero & Hendry, 20163.
+This approach is consistent with ISO 14040-44 and the GHG Protocol as well as the recommendation by the metals and minerals industry and set out in a peer reviewed article by Santero & Hendry, 20163.